Synurbization: Reduced migration

 Squirrel having easy access to food due to wildlife feeders placed by humans.

-Urban microclimates and predictable access to anthropogenic food sources has reduced the need for migratory species to leave during the colder seasons.
+Urban microclimates and predictable access to anthropogenic food sources have reduced the need for migratory species to leave during the colder seasons.
 As a result, many urban populations of migratory species become sedentary and remain city residents throughout the whole year, reducing energetic expenditure and decreasing exposure to hazards such as storms, predation, and navigational errors.
 In turn, this reduced migratory behavior, coupled with the preferential climate, access to man-made structures and shelters, and lower predation, extends the breeding season of urban inhabitants compared to rural populations.

 Change in the circadian rhythm

 Circadian rhythms, largely governed by light exposure, structure both the behavior and physiology of organisms to correspond with natural temporal cycles and external environmental cues.
 As the degree of urbanization increases in an area, so does the amount of light pollution from sources like street lamps, cars, homes, and large billboards, leading to an increase in the amount of artificial light exposure and an altered circadian rhythm that is out of sync with the daylight cycle.

+A red fox foraging in a city park during daylight hours, illustrating altered activity patterns in a typically nocturnal species.

 In response to this increase in light exposure during nighttime hours, urban populations of small mammals have adapted their behavior to be active throughout the whole day, showing no preference for either nocturnal or diurnal activity.
 Synurbic bird populations, such as members of the European blackbird species, have been shown to have a shortened duration of their circadian period and have modified their behavior to begin daily activities earlier in the mornings.
 Beyond the influence of artificial light, the continuous anthropogenic noise and movement in urban environments eliminates the predictable onset of quiet and low activity associated with night in the remote wilderness, further contributing to circadian disruption.
 Multiple mammal species that typically exhibit foraging activity during the day in their natural habitats have become primarily nocturnal when adjusting to live in urban settings as a way to avoid human contact.
 Others demonstrate a reduction in total daily activity, resulting in greater time spent resting at the expense of foraging and other beneficial behaviors that increase survival and reproduction.